-In the US, Annabelle will be attending one of the best agricultural universities, The Kansas State University.
+In the US, Annabelle will be attending one of the best agricultural universities, Kansas State University.
 She hopes to work with Temple Grandin during her time there.

-Temple is both an industry leader in low stress stock handling and an inspiration to young women such as Annabelle.
+Temple is an industry leader in low stress stock handling and an inspiration to young women such as Annabelle.

 Annabelle’s trip itinerary also includes visiting Roseda Farms in Maryland, Agri Beef farms and undertake a low stress stock handling course.

 The BBM team are excited to see where this trip takes Annabelle and what she brings back to Australia.